Beyond Semantic Understanding: Preserving Collaborative Frequency Components in LLM-based Recommendation: Experiments

 \textbf{Implementation Details.} All experiments use PyTorch on NVIDIA A800 GPUs.
 For FreLLM4Rec and LLM baselines, we use Qwen2.5-7B-Instruct ~\cite{yang2024qwen2} as the default backbone.
+Throughout all experiments, we freeze the LLM backbone parameters and only train the lightweight fusion MLP, allowing us to isolate and study how pre-trained architectures process collaborative signals.
 We employ AdamW optimization with batch size 32, searching learning rates in $\{1e-5, 5e-5, 1e-4, 5e-4\}$.
 The G-LPF parameter $\alpha$ is tuned in $[0, 1.0]$ and TFM cutoff $\omega_c$ in $[0, 1.0]$.
-All models use 50-dimensional embeddings for fair comparison.
+For fair comparison, all models use 50-dimensional ID embeddings.
+For LLM-based methods that leverage pre-trained collaborative ID embeddings (e.g., E4SRec, LLARA), these 50-dimensional embeddings are projected into the LLM’s hidden space via a trainable fusion MLP.

 \textbf{Evaluation Metrics.} We report Recall@10 and NDCG@10 as our primary evaluation metrics.
 For each sequence, we randomly select 100 non-interacted items to construct the candidate set, ensuring the inclusion of the correct subsequent item.
 This 100-item candidate setting is adopted to enable fair comparison with existing large language model-based recommendation methods.
 For traditional models, we select the candidate item with the highest probability as the prediction, while LLM-based models generate predictions through their respective inference mechanisms.